 This page describes our main services, the ones for people with special needs, our prayer activities, our fellowship groups and where to hear recordings of our sermons.

 Main Worship Services

-On the second Sunday at 3pm "Focus Church" takes place.
+On the second Sunday of each month at 3pm "Focus Church" takes place.
 This is a time of worship specially structured for those who have learning disabilities and cognitive difficulties.
 (See below).

 Please check our calendar for dates.

 We have a lively worship group and band to lead our 10.30 am morning services.
 They meet in the church, usually on Thursdays at 7.00pm, to rehearse for Sunday worship.
 If music is one of your passions, please email email@example.com for further details.

 Prayer is an important part of Christian life and you will find that it features strongly at Totley Rise.
 We have a comfortable room set aside for prayer and prayer ministry is available after any of our worship services.

 Prayer is central in all our worship but while our regular Tuesday prayer group is currently suspended, we invite you to send us your prayer requests by emailing us at firstname.lastname@example.org.

 If you send to us prayer requests which identify others such as family members, friends, neighbours or work colleagues, then please obtain their permission for us to pray for them at your request.